Santa-Clara-Imaginarium-Lab/human-ai/README.md

 ### Step 1: Install Dependencies

-Navigate to the root directory "human_ai_game" and run the following command to install all dependencies:
+Navigate to the root directory "human-ai" (or whatever your local repository name is) and run the following command to install all dependencies:

 ```bash
 npm run install-all